kongeor/jsa/README.md

 cp profiles.clj.example profiles.clj
 ```

-Update you twitter app key and secret
+and set your twitter app key and secret this file.

 Run